agathoklisx/lai/README.md

   # make and check the futures
   make && ./lai tests/lai/syntax.lai
 ```
+This builds without warnings with gcc-9.1.0, clang-9.0.0 and tcc last development.

 LICENSE:
 This is same as Dictu, that is MIT.